 The Salzgitter site sends heavy truck and bus chassis to customers around the world in dismantled CKD kits.
 The units are packaged on 6 production lines, put into containers and shipped by sea.
 The range available currently covers a total of 30 different CKD vehicle types.
 The operations of the 18 customer plants around the world are single handedly looked after by customer care in Salzgitter according to the "one face to the customer" principle.

 The Logistics Centre in Salzgitter will be the sole international spare parts supplier for MAN Truck & Bus AG in the future.
-Since the completion of an additional 60,000 m² during the third stage of construction in February 2017, the product range at the site has been continually expanding thanks to the daily acceptance and collection of spare parts from Dachau and Steyr.
-Across a total floor space of 177,000 m², an optimum range of spare parts, intelligent logistics solutions, motivated and qualified employees and high parts availability are coming together to guarantee that orders are processed on schedule.
-The Spare Parts Management Business Unit guarantees spare parts availability for up to 35 years for each the over 900 different types of trucks and buses.
-The range of parts includes 327,000 orderable items, 186,000 of which are in stock, with a warehouse inventory valued at EUR 110,000.
+Across a total floor space of 173,000 m², an optimum range of spare parts, intelligent logistics solutions, motivated and qualified employees and high parts availability are coming together to guarantee that orders are processed on schedule.
+The Spare Parts Business Unit guarantees spare parts availability for up to 35 years for each the over 930 different types of trucks and buses.
+The range of parts includes 345,200 orderable items, 120,000 of which are in stock, with a warehouse inventory valued at EUR 230,000.
 Approximately 16,000 items are picked, packed and shipped in the Logistics Centre on a daily basis.
-In addition to the huge significance, Salzgitter's new role as the sole central warehouse will come with a great level of responsibility.
+This corresponds to a daily turnover of approx. 4.5 million euros.
+The needs of the customers are always the focus of the Spare Parts Business Unit.

 All parts which come from the field organisation back to MAN Truck & Bus AG are processed in the return logistics area.
 There are three types of parts each with their associated processes (defective parts from warranty processing, old parts for reprocessing and marketing under the "ecoline" label, new parts from excess stock in the workshops), which see about 60,000 items per month in total and send them either for further use or for secure disposal.